concord-consortium/collaborative-learning/README.md

 ## Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into production.

 Merges into production are deployed to http://collaborative-learning.concord.org.

-Other branches are deployed to http://collaborative-learning.concord.org/branch/<name>.
+Other branches are deployed to http://collaborative-learning.concord.org/branch/<name>/.

-You can view the status of all the branch deploys [here](https://travis-ci.com/concord-consortium/collaborative-learning/branches).
+You can view the status of all the branch deploys [here](https://github.com/concord-consortium/collaborative-learning/actions).

 To deploy a production release: